 Ultimately, the current ridesharing process for onboarding drivers raises concerns.
 The companies do not use fingerprints or law enforcement to background-check their drivers.

-If you have experienced sexual misconduct in a private transportation vehicle, such as Uber or Lyft, contact the experienced attorneys at Ramsey Law Group for a free consultation.
+If you have experienced sexual misconduct in a private transportation vehicle, such as Uber or Lyft, contact the experienced Houston pedestrian accident lawyers at Ramsey Law Group for a free consultation.